The Beautiful Blue Mountains Australia: A Local Guide to Landscapes, Viewpoints & Villages

-This page contains affiliate links.
-This means I may make a small commission on any sales that result from clicks on those links.
+This page contains affiliate links and I may make a small commission on sales through those links.
 This does not cost you any extra and helps to keep this website running.
-Thank you for your support!”
+I appreciate your support!”

 Best Reasons to Visit the Blue Mountains

-There are many reasons to visit the beautiful Blue Mountains in Australia and these are at the top of the list
+There are many reasons to visit the Blue Mountains, and these are at the top of my list.

 Escape from the city

-Escape the bustle of the city and head to the Blue Mountains in Australia for fresh air and cooler weather.
-The lower mountains feel like the outer suburbs of Sydney but when you venture higher up, there’s a quaint old English feel.
-Restored cottages and heritage buildings with pretty English gardens are plentiful.
+When I feel like escaping from the bustle of the city, I head to the Blue Mountains for fresh air and cooler weather.
+The lower mountains feel like the outer suburbs of Sydney, but when you venture higher up, there’s a quaint, old-English feel with restored cottages, heritage buildings, and pretty English gardens.

-Rents are cheaper than in Sydney, and artists & musicians are drawn to the alternative lifestyle and the beautiful surroundings.
-With such a creative community, the Blue Mountains in Australia are full of art and crafts.
-Local Cafés & bakeries cater for the alternative tastes of the locals & it’s easy to find delicious vegetarian, vegan, gluten-free and dairy-free food.
+Rents are cheaper, and artists & musicians are drawn to the alternative lifestyle and the beautiful surroundings.
+With such a creative community, the Blue Mountains are full of art and crafts.
+Local Cafés & bakeries cater to the locals’ alternative tastes, & it’s easy to find delicious vegan, gluten-free & dairy-free food.

 Shop for antiques, art, crafts & local produce